Logo

 Details of the person and phone number we should contact in case of emergency should be written on a sheet of paper and placed inside a film canister which should always stay in your walking pack.
 It would also be wise to list any medical conditions or allergies you have which should be known by the first aid person, nurse or doctor who treats you should you have an accident or incident.

-A form for the recording of your Emergency Contact and Medical Details can be downloaded from this website by clicking on Forms / Emergency Details.
+A form for the recording of your Emergency Contact and Medical Details can be downloaded from this website by clicking on Forms / Emergency Form.

 In case of emergency : ICE